carpenter-singh-lab/2024_vanDijk_PLoS_CytoSummaryNet/README.md

 We propose a Deep Sets-based method that learns the optimal way of aggregating single-cell feature data into a profile, improving the prediction of a compound’s mechanism of action compared to traditional average profiling.
 This is achieved through weakly supervised contrastive learning in a multiple-instance learning setting.
 Our approach offers a more accessible and effective method for aggregating single-cell feature data than previous studies, significantly outperforming the average profiling baseline.

 This repository provides:
-- building_blocks: Scripts for building your own pipeline for developing, training, and evaluating the model, we recommend to use these if you plan on implementing CytoSummaryNet on your own dataset.
+- **`building_blocks/`**: Scripts for building your own pipeline for developing, training, and evaluating the model.
+We recommend using these if you plan on implementing CytoSummaryNet on your own dataset.
-- src: Scripts for reproducing the results for cpg0001 and cpg0004.
+- **`src/`**: Scripts for reproducing the results for `cpg0001` and `cpg0004`.
-- paper_figures: Jupyter notebooks for generating the figures and reproducing the results presented in the paper.
+- **`paper_figures/`**: Jupyter notebooks for generating the figures and reproducing the results presented in the paper.

+---

-# To build your own pipeline
+# To Build Your Own Pipeline

-TODO
+This repository includes modular components in the `building_blocks/` directory to help you implement your own version of CytoSummaryNet on your dataset.
+Below is an overview of the main components and where to get started:

+## **Key Components**

+### 1. **Dataset Class and Collate Function**
+- **File**: `building_blocks/dataset.py`
+- **Description**: This file defines the PyTorch `Dataset` class and collate function for handling single-cell data.
+It includes data augmentation strategies, imbalanced label handling, and grouping functionality for efficient data loading.
+- **Getting Started**:
+  - Define your dataset by creating a DataFrame with file paths to pickle files and labels.
+  - Use the `TemplateDataset` class to load your data and perform data augmentation as needed.
+  - Mock tests for the dataset are available in `building_blocks/tests/test_dataset.py`.

+### 2. **Model Architecture**
+- **File**: `building_blocks/models.py`
+- **Description**: This file implements CytoSummaryNet, a modular and parameterizable PyTorch model designed to aggregate single-cell features into population-level representations.
+- **Getting Started**:
+  - Use the `CytoSummaryNet` class to initialize your model.
+  - Customize input dimensions, layer configurations, and pooling strategies based on your dataset.
+  - Unit tests for the model architecture are available in `building_blocks/tests/test_model.py`.

+### 3. **Training Loop**
+- **File**: `building_blocks/engine.py`
+- **Description**: This file defines the training loop, including loss computation, backpropagation, and validation.
+It is designed to integrate seamlessly with the dataset and model components.
+- **Getting Started**:
+  - Use the `train_loop` function to train your model.
+  - Provide it with your `DataLoader`, `CytoSummaryNet` model, loss function, and optimizer.
+  - Mock tests for the training loop are available in `building_blocks/tests/test_engine.py`.

+### 4. **Full Pipeline Integration**
+- **File**: `building_blocks/tests/test_cytosummarynet.py`
+- **Description**: This test integrates all components (`dataset.py`, `models.py`, `engine.py`) to ensure they work together seamlessly.
+- **Getting Started**:
+  - Follow this script to see how the dataset, model, and training loop interact.
+  - Use it as a template for implementing your own end-to-end pipeline.

+---

+## **Pointers for Implementation**

+- Start by understanding your dataset and preprocessing it to match the format expected by `TemplateDataset`.
+- Define model hyperparameters (e.g., input dimensions, layers, pooling method) in `CytoSummaryNet` to suit your data.
+The hyperaparameters defined in the paper are a good starting point.
+- Use the `train_loop` function to train the model, ensuring that your data, model, and loss function are compatible.
+- Explore and adapt the tests under `building_blocks/tests` to validate and debug your implementation.

+---

+We hope these building blocks make it easier for you to implement CytoSummaryNet on your own dataset.
+If you encounter issues or have questions, please feel free to open an issue on this repository.

 # Reproducing the paper results
 ## To reproduce the figures shown in this paper